samuelmevik/spring-notes/annotations.md

 ### `@RestController`
 `@RestController` is a `@Controller` for RESTful web services.
 Classes annotated with this handle web requests and return data directly (like JSON), rather than rendering a view.
 This is useful for building APIs that clients can consume.

+### `@RestControllerAdvice`
+`@RestControllerAdvice` is a specialized version of `@ControllerAdvice` that applies to `@RestController` classes.
+By applying this annotation to a class, I can define global exception handlers that apply to all `@RestController` classes, allowing me to handle exceptions thrown by any RESTful web service method.

 ### `@RequestMapping`
 Used to map HTTP requests to handler methods in controllers.
 By applying this annotation at the class or method level, I can define the URLs and HTTP methods that the controller methods will handle.